Areas of expertise

 - MAAN7741 Systemschange.now – Systems Thinking in Global Change Research (Theme Humans and Change in Eco-Social Systems), 5 ECTS.
 Co-teacher.

-My research focuses on the multiple relationships between humans and the different spatio-legal configurations they embody: segregated or criminalized spaces (Ph.D. research project, IUAV University & University of Westminster, 2014-2017); migratory spaces (PostDoc research project, Division of Geography, University of Turku, 2018-2019); natural spaces (PostDoc research project, Division of Geography, University of Turku, 2020-2021); hybrid (physical/digital) spaces (PostDoc research project, Faculty of Law, University of Turku, 2022 onwards).
-I draw on non-representational theories and new materialism, and through these lenses I have been studying spatio-legal phenomena.
+In both her research and teaching she has combined empirical (mainly ethnographic and autoethnographic) work with non-representational theories and legal materialism, and through these lenses she has studied a variety of spatio-legal phenomena within the broader fields of human and legal geography: segregated or criminalized spaces (Ph.D. research project, IUAV University & University of Westminster, 2014-2017); migratory spaces (PostDoc research project, Division of Geography, University of Turku, 2018-2019); natural spaces (PostDoc research project, Division of Geography, University of Turku, 2020-2021); blended (physical/digital) spaces (Academy of Finland PostDoc research project, Faculty of Law, University of Turku, 2022 onwards).